cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

-Next we need to run a post installation script called ``mysql_secure_installation`` that sets up the MySQL root password and performs some security checks.
+Next we need to run a post installation script called ``mysql_secure_installation`` that performs some security checks.
-To do that, run the following command, and
+To do that, run the following command:
-**be sure to save the MySQL root password you create**:

 ```
 sudo mysql_secure_installation
 ```

-Here you create a root password for the MySQL database server.
-**Be sure to save that password.**
 When you run the above script, you'll get a series of prompts to respond to like below.
-Press **enter** for the first prompt, press **Y** for the prompts marked **Y**, and input your own password.
-Since this server is exposed to the internet, be sure to use a complex password.
+As shown below,
+you will want to remove
+anonymous users,
+disallow root login remotely,
+remove the test database, and
+reload privileges.
+Press **Y** at these prompts.

 ```
-Enter the current password for root (enter for none):
-Set root password: Y
-New Password: XXXXXXXXX
-Re-enter new password: XXXXXXXXX
 Remove anonymous users: Y
 Disallow root login remotely: Y
 Remove test database and access to it: Y